 Looks like you are using TMI.js you’d have to refer to their document for how to extract emotes/tags

-data that literally specifies the emotes in the string… Sorry about that!
+So i somehow overlooked the part in the user data that literally specifies the emotes in the string… Sorry about that!

 Thanks for your help though!